 Hey folks!
 It’s me again!
-(Isn’t that awesome that I got asked to post again!?)
-It’s like hosting Saturday Night Live… I feel like I’m important or something being asked back!
-You know – a guy could develop a complex.
-Hmmm.
-Anyway, it is such a pleasure and an honor to be able to share another one of my most favorite recipes with y’all.
-When I first got to meet Christy, it was on her book tour in Birmingham.
-I took a little “thank you” basket to her that had some Diet Dr. Peppers (of course) and these Pecan Chewies.
+Stacey Little from Southern Bite.
+Isn’t it awesome that I got asked to post again?
+It’s like hosting Saturday Night Live… I feel like I’m important or something for being asked back!
+It is such a pleasure and an honor to be able to share another one of my favorite recipes with y’all.

 The batter is going to be rather thick and hard to stir, but keep going.

-Spread to cover bottom of dish with fingers or a spatula dipped in water (or a little melted butter -hee hee).
+Spread to cover the bottom of the dish with fingers or a spatula dipped in water.

-Bake approximately 40 to 50 minutes being cautious not to over cook.
+Bake for approximately 40 to 50 minutes, being cautious not to overcook.

 You want them to remain chewy, hence the name!